MH06M/3D-Anatomy-Organs-Puzzle/README.md

 ## Overview
 Welcome to the 3D Anatomy Puzzle Game, an interactive educational experience that transforms learning human anatomy into an engaging puzzle-solving adventure.
 This project combines accurate medical modeling with game development to create a unique learning tool.

+# 🎮🧩 3D Anatomy Puzzle Game: A Hands-On Learning Experience

+## Overview
+Welcome to the 3D Anatomy Puzzle Game, an interactive educational experience that transforms learning human anatomy into an engaging puzzle-solving adventure.
+This project combines accurate medical modeling with game development to create a unique learning tool.

+## ⚠️ Project Status
+> **Note**: This project is currently in preliminary development stage.
+Users may encounter bugs or incomplete features.
+We welcome bug reports and further updates to help improve the game.
+>
+> Known limitations:
+> - Only one Organ available.
+> - Physics interactions might be unstable in certain scenarios
+> - Timer may not stop after finishing

 ## 🌟 Features

 ### Educational Content